asyncapi/website/pages/blog/miniseries-part_1.md

     description: Channel used when a player hit another player in-game
 ```

 Channels must be defined as a [RFC 6570 URI template](https://www.asyncapi.com/docs/specifications/2.0.0#channelsObject), regardless of how the underlying broker .
-The way I like to structure my channels, is to utilize parameters to separate the action from information about the event, so it describes, on what server the event was performed `{serverId}`, by what player `{playerId}` and in case of `pickup` what item `{itemId}` gets picked up.
-For the last part of the channel we describe what the event was, for example connect, disconnect, etc.
+The way I like to structure my channels, is to utilize parameters to separate the action from information about the event, so it describes, on what server the event was performed `{serverId}`, by what player `{playerId}` and in case of **pickup**, what item `{itemId}` gets picked up.
+For the last part of the channel we describe what the event was, **pickup**, **connect**, **disconnect**, etc.

-Next we define the actual definition of the channels, and here I will focus on explaining the channel **game/server/{server_id}/events/player/{player_id}/item/{item_id}/pickup**.
+Next we define the actual definition of the channels, and here I will focus on explaining the channel `game/server/{server_id}/events/player/{player_id}/item/{item_id}/pickup`.
 The full AsyncAPI document can be found [here](https://github.com/jonaslagoni/asyncapi-miniseries/blob/master/AsyncAPI/GameServer.yaml).

 ```yaml
 ...